panurge-ws/ng-imago/README.md

 ```

 ### **Using with no img elements**
-You can use the directive ng-imago also in element different from "img", as "div", "span", etc...
+You can use the directive ng-imago also in elements that aren't "img" tag, as "div", "span", etc...
 In few words, all the elements that accept a background-image style.
 The module will load an Image object and then it will pass the url to the background-image CSS style.
 ```html
 <div style="width:500px;height:200px;overflow:hidden;"
      ng-imago